mhemadi/OkxPerpetualArbitrage/README.md

 * Create a subaccount on Okx exchange.
 (Do not use your main account as the app may interfere with your positions)
 * Create an api key for your subaccount
 * Enter the key in the appsettings.json
+* Make sure the database folder exists and run migrations using update-database
 * Run the webapi app and consume the api using a client of your choice or use the BlazorUIExample project

 ## Api Methods